AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/instructors-in-a-live-hub-session.md

 * Facilitate discussions and group activities, including launching breakout rooms and joining a room when a learner asks for help.

 * Handle disruptions or technical issues during the session.
-View [Troublehshooting guide for Live Hub](../kb/troubleshooting-guide-for-live-hub.md#connection-issues)
+View [Troublehshooting guide for Live Hub](../kb/troubleshooting-guide-for-live-hub.md#connection-issues) for more information.

 ### Conclude the session